 - You’ve come to the right place

-- Fundamentally, nothing is changing about what makes email the most effective form of marketing
+- Fundamentally, nothing has changed about what makes email the most effective form of marketing

 Hopefully, I’ve at least set your mind at ease a little.
 The truth is, there’s no need to worry.
-But there are some changes coming to the world of email marketing as a result of Apple’s Privacy updates for iOS 15 and their popular Mail app that you should be aware of.
-These changes aren’t specific to any email marketing provider and will impact you no matter which platform you’re using, so it’s worth taking some time to get familiar with them.
+But there are some changes to the world of email marketing that arrived with Apple’s Privacy updates for iOS 15 and their popular Mail app as of September 20th, 2021.
+These changes aren’t specific to any email marketing provider and impact you no matter which platform you’re using, so it’s worth taking some time to get familiar with them.

-Read on for a breakdown of Apple’s upcoming privacy changes, how Mail Privacy Protection affects email marketing, what’s not changing about email, and some simple steps you can take to make sure your emails continue to drive valuable results.
+Read on for a breakdown of Apple’s recent privacy changes, how Mail Privacy Protection affects email marketing, what hasn’t changed about email, and some simple steps you can take to make sure your emails continue to drive valuable results.

 - What is Apple’s Mail Privacy Protection?

 - Why Mail Privacy Protection matters for email marketing